Baldur’s Gate 3 – Playthrough 11 – Zapper Disaster

 I’m sorry, Alfira.
 You were the best of Bards.

 Later, I sent Scratch into the Inn to look over the remains.
-Scratch whines as he looks over what’s left of Alfira.
+Scratch whines as he gazes at what’s left of Alfira.

 I continued to play Shadowheart as a “bug-zapper” afterwards.
 But I don’t think I’ll ever use that build again.
 (For one thing, if you’re not playing a solo bug-zapper, there are better builds for Shadowheart.)